emmasarge/gallery/README.md

 ```````

 **9. Add static files to AWS S3**
-* In your S3 Bucket, create a 'Media' folder and add all your media files.
+* In your S3 Bucket, create folder called' media' and for all photos and media files.
-* Still in the bucket, create a 'Static' folder.
-Django will collect all static files and upload them to S3 as soon as the app is deployed to Heroku
+* Create a 'static' folder for Django to collect static files and upload them to S3 as soon as the app is deployed to Heroku

 **10. Push to Heroku**

-* If you connected the Github repository to Heroku and chose automatic deployment, commit and push changes and they will be added to Heroku or in the terminal:
+* Once connected to Github repository from Heroku and you have selected automatic deployment, commit and push changes and they will be applied to Heroku or in the terminal:

 ```````
 $ git push -u heroku master